Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Fitness to Practice

 Applicants with fitness to practice declarations will need to submit additional documentation clearly defining the declaration, including dates and outcome to Confidential.SW@hee.nhs.uk by the closing date of applications.
+The fitness to practice form can be found here.

 Re-application to Specialty